History of the Jews in Algeria: Muslim dominance era

 In the 7th century, Jewish settlements in North Africa were reinforced by Jewish immigrants that came to North Africa after fleeing from the persecutions of the Visigothic king Sisebut and his successors.
 They escaped to the Maghreb, which was at the time still part of the Byzantine Empire.
 It is debated whether Jews influenced the Berber population, making converts among them.
 In that century, Islamic armies conquered the whole Maghreb and most of the Iberian peninsula.
 The Jewish population was placed under Muslim domination in constant cultural exchanges with Al Andalus and the Near East.

 Later many Sephardic Jews were forced to take refuge in Algeria from the persecutions in Spain of Catalonia, Valencia and Balearic Islands in 1391 and the Spanish Inquisition in 1492.
 Together with the Moriscos, they thronged to the ports of North Africa, and mingled with native Jewish people.
+Abraham Lévy-Bacrat, a rabbi and one of the Jewish refugees from the 1492 expulsion from Spain, recorded that around 12,000 Jews arrived in the Kingdom of Tlemcen in what is today northwestern Algeria.
 In the 16th century there were large Jewish communities in places such as Oran, Bejaïa and Algiers.
-Jews were also present in the cities of the interior such as Tlemcen and Constantine and as far spread as Touggourt and M'zab in the south, with the permission of the Muslim authorities.
+Jews were also present in the cities of the interior, such as Tlemcen and Constantine, and as far as Touggourt and M'zab in the south, with the permission of the Muslim authorities.
 Some Jews in Oran preserved Ladino language—which was a uniquely conservative dialect of Spanish—until the 19th century.

+The fear of Spanish invasions in the 18th century caused Jews in Algeria to face potential expulsion and confiscation of property, similar to what had occurred in Spain.